-Like other councils, Murrindindi Shire Council's rate increases are limited to the Victorian Government's Fair Go Rate cap - which in 2021/2022 is 1.5%.
-You might recall that Council decided to forego a possible 2% rate increase in 2020/2021 and instead froze rates in recognition of the financial burden imposed on our community by the COVID-19 pandemic.
+Like other councils, Murrindindi Shire Council's rate increases are limited to the Victorian Government's Fair Go Rate cap - which in 2022/2023 is 1.75%.

 It is important to note that increases in property valuations do not necessarily equate to more rate income collected by Council.
 The rate cap is applied to the total rate revenue required for Murrindindi Shire.
-In other words, we can only increase the total rate revenue required by a maximum of 1.5%, regardless of any increase in property valuations.
+In other words, we can only increase the total rate revenue required by a maximum of 1.75%, regardless of any increase in property valuations.
 The total rate revenue is distributed proportionally across properties in accordance with property values.